Should You Try to Keep the Marital Residence in Divorce: A Nine-Point Checklist

 On a related note, you also need to consider whether you have the resources to maintain the residence.
 Resources include not only money to hire professionals but the ability to address smaller maintenance and repair matters.How Much Equity is in the Residence?

 In considering having the marital home set aside to you in a divorce, consider the value of the property.
 You need to be aware of what equity is available in the property.What are the Physical Specifics Associated with the Marital Residence?

 You also need to pay heed to the physical specifics of the home.
 You need to be sure that the residence is designed in such a way that it meets not only your needs today but what you anticipate those needs to be in the future.Is the Home’s Location Something Desirable to You for the Long Term?

 The pervasive real estate cliché is that when considering home, the important “factors” are location, location, location.
 Location is a crucial consideration when you are contemplating maintaining residency in the marital home after a divorce.Is Living in the Marital Home Something You Sincerely Desire?

 A final point on the checklist is a consideration of whether the marital home really is something you desire to own, possess, and reside in.
 In many divorce cases, a spouse wants a particular piece of property not so much for his or her own benefits but as a sort of one upmanship in regard to the other spouse.
 Spite, revenge, or feeling as if you are getting even with your spouse are not appropriate motivators to take possession of the marital home in divorce proceedings.

-If you’ve made the decision to end your marriage, or if your spouse has initiated marriage dissolution proceedings, you are well served by scheduling an initial consultation with an experienced divorce lawyer.
+If you’ve made the decision to end your marriage, or if your spouse has initiated marriage dissolution proceedings, you are well served by scheduling a free initial consultation with an experienced divorce lawyer.
 Call (201) 845-7400.
-There is no fee charged for an initial consult.